Thrive in today’s evolving accounting industry with George Mason University's flexible, nationally-recognized master of science in accounting program.

 Courses emphasize the latest trends and issues in accounting, business ethics, and corporate governance.
 You also can complete an internship for credit, which gives you meaningful work experience and can lead to a full-time employment offer.
 You’ll study financial, audit, and tax accounting, and you can also customize your degree by simultaneously earning a certificate in accounting for government contracts, government accounting, forensic accounting, or accounting analytics.

 Committed to access, we understand not all students who want to advance their education have the ability to spend time in a physical classroom.
 To that end, we offer both fully in-person and fully online options.

-With Mason’s master’s in accounting program, you’ll build ties to the local Washington, D.C. business and government community and gain diverse business skills, broader insights, and confidence.
+With George Mason University's master’s in accounting program, you’ll build ties to the local Washington, D.C. business and government community and gain diverse business skills, broader insights, and confidence.
 You'll also benefit from our dedicated career services team that offers you personalized career coaching, employment and networking opportunities, and planning services for life.

 Request More Information

 To learn more about Mason's master's in accounting program, submit this form: